Poplin (company): Operations

 Poplin operates through a mobile app, with in-app options giving consumers a choice of cleaning methods.
 Repeat customers can choose who services them.

 Poplin is used by independent contractors who pick up, clean, fold, and deliver user's laundry, often using their own washer and dryer, rather than a laundromat's.

 The service offers in-app training for new contractors, and allows them to choose which new orders to take on, if any.
 The app also uses a rating system in which higher-rated contractors get access to more orders.
 Contractors take a 75% commission for each transaction, plus tips.

 Reception

 Poplin’s business model has been compared to other platform economy companies such as Uber, which profit through gig workers using the service.
 According to marketing professor Marie Yeh, of Loyola University Maryland, "There are going to be some consumers who aren’t going to like that idea of people touching your clothes," potentially leading to lowered demand for the service.

 The company's use of service workers to outsource laundry has also been compared to the use of dhobis in India, a group of castes in the Indian subcontinent whose traditional occupations are washing and ironing clothes.

 Poplin is part of a larger movement of on-demand laundry startups, with competitors such as Tide Cleaners, Rinse, Royal Clean and Hampr, which offer similar competing services.

+The internet is riddled with complaints about Poplin due to its inconsistency in laundering services, as well as their policy to charge a $10 per day holding fee if a card is declined or laundry is not able to be delivered on the scheduled date.